-Important
+Important Information

 - TRS-ActiveCare is not subject to the Employee Retirement Income Security Act (ERISA), a federal law that sets minimum standards for most voluntarily established health plans in private industry. - TRS-ActiveCare is a self-funded health coverage plan, not an insurance policy.
 That means the premiums collected must cover the cost of benefits utilized.
 It's your money...spend it wisely. - Do not depend on others to manage your coverage.
 You are responsible for the decisions you make and for complying with the TRS-ActiveCare plan rules.
-If you have questions, refer to the website or call Customer Service. - Appeals are handled by Aetna and Caremark, and if appropriate, by an external review organization.
+If you have questions, refer to the website or call Customer Service. - Appeals are handled by Aetna and CVS Caremark, and if appropriate, by an external review organization.
 Remember, TRS-ActiveCare is not an insurance policy, so appeals are not handled by the Texas Department of Insurance.
-See page 91 for more information on medical appeals and page 67 for more information on appeals for prescription drug benefits. - In the absence of any benefit not specifically listed in this booklet, TRS-ActiveCare defaults to the standard processing guidelines and policies of Aetna for claims administration.
+See page 99 for more information on medical appeals and page 75 for more information on appeals for prescription drug benefits. - In the absence of any benefit not specifically listed in this booklet TRS-ActiveCare defaults to Aetna's standard claims administration processing guidelines and policies for. - Some providers (such as radiologists, pathologists, anesthesiologists, neonatologists, ER physicians, etc.) may work at network hospitals but do not contract with any provider networks.
+These providers often charge more than TRS-ActiveCare will pay.
+You may be billed for charges exceeding the allowable amount for covered services. - This plan does not pay for every medical or drug expense you may incur.

-- Don't assume anything.
-Refer to this booklet or call Customer Service if you have any questions about your coverage. - If you enrolled in one of the ActiveCare Select with Aetna Whole Health plans (ACOs), you will receive a new "Gold" ID card.
-The Gold Card will alert providers that you are in an Aetna Whole Health plan. - This plan does not pay for every medical or drug expense you may incur.
 You may be responsible for a share of the cost, so be an informed consumer.
 Read this booklet carefully.
-Refer to the website or call Customer Service with questions before you make health care decisions. - Thousands of prescription drugs are covered by TRS-ActiveCare, but some exclusions and limitations may apply under the TRS-ActiveCare plan.
-Check the website or call Customer Service for specific drug coverage information. - Some drug therapies may require a conversation between your doctor and Caremark, the pharmacy benefit manager for TRS-ActiveCare.
-You can check on many of these drugs on the TRS-ActiveCare website under "Prescription Management Programs" or call Customer Service. - If you selected ActiveCare 1-HD or ActiveCare 2 and you use an out-of-network provider, regardless of the circumstances, you may have to pay more than the usual deductible and coinsurance amounts. - If you enroll in an ActiveCare Select Plan, you will be placed in an Aetna Whole Health Select Plan if you live in one of the designated counties and must use the providers attached to their network.
-If not, you will be placed in the ActiveCare Select Plan not attached to an Aetna Whole Health Network. - If you selected the ActiveCare Select Plan (Aetna Whole Health or Open Access Select), there are no outof-network benefits except for emergency services. - Some providers (such as radiologists, pathologists, anesthesiologists, neonatologists, ER physicians, etc.) may work at network hospitals but do not contract with any provider networks.
-These providers often charge more than TRS-ActiveCare will pay.
-You will be responsible for charges exceeding the Aetna Allowed Amount. - You or your provider must submit and Aetna must receive all claims for benefits under TRS-ActiveCare within 12 months of the date on which you received the services or supplies.
-Claims not submitted and received by Aetna within this 12-month period will not be considered for payment of benefits. - To receive the additional 11 months of COBRA continuation coverage when the Social Security Administration (SSA) determines you are disabled, you must notify your plan administrator (Health Care Service Corporation/Aetna) before the end of the 18-month period of COBRA continuation coverage.
+Refer to the website or call Customer Service with questions before you make health care decisions. - TRS-ActiveCare covers thousands of prescription drugs, but some exclusions and limitations may apply.
+Check the CVS Caremark website or call Customer Service for specific drug coverage information. - Some drug therapies may require a conversation between your doctor and CVS Caremark, the pharmacy benefits manager for TRS-ActiveCare.
+You can check for information on many of these drugs on the TRS-ActiveCare website under "Prescription Management Programs" or call Customer Service. - You or your provider must submit, and Aetna must receive, all claims for benefits under TRS-ActiveCare within 12 months of the date on which you received the services or supplies.
+Claims not submitted and received by Aetna within this 12-month period will not be considered for payment of benefits. - To receive the additional 11 months of COBRA continuation coverage if the Social Security Administration (SSA) determines you qualify as having a disability, you must notify your plan administrator (Health Care Service Corporation/Aetna) before the end of the 18-month period of COBRA continuation coverage. - If you are enrolled in TRS-ActiveCare 1-HD or TRS-ActiveCare 2 and you use an out-of-network provider, regardless of the circumstances, you may have to pay more than the usual deductible and coinsurance amounts. - Don't assume anything.
+Refer to this booklet or call Customer Service if you have any questions about your coverage.